Forest Landowner Frequently Asked Questions

 How can I conserve my forest for the future?

 Adapted from the Pennsylvania Forest Association.
 Planning for future generations requires good estate planning.
 Finding good legal counsel and involving family members is essential.
 Minimizing transfer taxes tends to dominate discussions of estate planning, but this is only one aspect.
-Other considerations include support and care of a surviving spouse, the needs of children, and helping favorite charities, among many others.
+Other considerations include the support and care of a surviving spouse, the needs of children, and helping favorite charities, among many others.
 A good resource of information on estate planning is the National Timber Tax Website.

 Many woodland owners are also concerned about what will happen to their land after they die.
 The forestry community tends to discuss the intergenerational transfer of timberland in terms of continuity of forest management.
 While it’s not possible for a timberland owner to literally “rule from the grave” there are options available to increase the likelihood that the land will not be converted to housing subdivisions, second home sites, or malls and parking lots.